pvandervelde/zinger/engineering.md

   * Height: Depends on wheel size + structure
 * The maximum rover speed is set to be fast enough to move cargo at a reasonable rate while providing the rover with enough time to react when obstacles appear.
-Based on this the rover should be able to move at **2.0 m/s** in a straight line while carrying cargo over level terrain.
+Based on this the rover should be able to move at **2.0 m/s** in a straight line while carrying cargo over terrain with maximum slope of **15 degrees**.
 Further limitations are set to other speeds and accelerations.
 The deceleration requirements are set such that the rover can come to a full stop from its maximum velocity in less than 1 meter of distance.
   * Maximum linear velocity without cargo: **2.0 m/s**
   * Maximum linear velocity with cargo: **2.0 m/s**
   * Maximum linear acceleration: **1.0 m/s^2**